 For the more advanced cyclist, our long distance cycle routes offer both on and off road trips where you can explore all that The New Forest has to offer.

-The 25 mile Lyndhurst to Burley route is a great example.
+The 23 mile Lyndhurst to Burley route is a great example.
 The route can be shortened or extended using off road tracks and country lanes depending on your preference.

-All our cycle hire shops are also have a wealth of information about longer distance routes that you can enjoy, with apps, maps and equipment available to buy or hire.
-Forest Leisure Cycling have ‘The Royal Oak Ride’ which is one of their more challenging routes, a 32 mile journey to the northwest boundary of the forest and passing several country pubs along the way.
+All our cycle hire shops also have a wealth of information about longer distance routes that you can enjoy, with apps, maps and equipment available to buy or hire.
+New Forest Cycling in Burley have ‘The Royal Oak Ride’ which is one of their more challenging routes, a 32 mile journey to the northwest boundary of the forest and passing several country pubs along the way.
 If you fancy some sea air on your cycle then why not enquire with Brockenhurst-based Cyclexperience with their ‘Seaside Ride’.
 This circular 23 mile route passes through Lymington, along the Solent to Keyhaven before returning to Brockenhurst.

 Bike Hire in the New Forest